UhhhAaron/SaladBind/README.md

 **SaladBind does not, by default, support Windows 7.
 Only use these steps if you know what you are doing.**

-However, [you can make a bat file](https://www.wikihow.com/Write-a-Batch-File#Saving-the-Batch-File) with Notepad in the same location as SaladBind to allow it to run, and use it to open SaladBind instead of the exe.
+However, [you can make a bat file](https://www.wikihow.com/Write-a-Batch-File#Saving-the-Batch-File) with Notepad in the same location as SaladBind to allow it to run and use it to open SaladBind instead of the exe.

 ```bat
 set NODE_SKIP_PLATFORM_CHECK="1"